Does the gas tank overflow while filling despite not being full? These are the causes

 How To Stop Your gas Tank from Overflowing

-N/B: A fuel filler neck is an Original Manufactured Equipment( OEM.
-As such, you want to buy a replacement filler neck strictly from the dealership where you did acquire your car.
+N/B: A fuel filler neck is an Original Equipment( OEM.
+As such, you want to buy a replacement filler neck strictly from the dealership where you acquired your car.

 Aftermarket alternatives may not fit into or mount correctly in your automobile.
 Using such products can cause significant damage to your fuel system.